- Undergraduate Students

 - The university is based in Bristol – a vibrant and welcoming city well renowned for topping various polls.

-- The largest city in south west England, Bristol is always a popular destination with students.
-After years of funding and regeneration projects the city now buzzes with activity at the harbourside bars, restaurants, museums and art galleries.
-It's a wealthy part of the country and a thriving local economy means high prices and generally expensive accommodation.
+- The south-west's largest city, Bristol has always been a popular choice for students.
+Relaxed, creative and multicultural, the city buzzes with activity at the harbourside bars, restaurants, museums and art galleries.

-- Museums aplenty scatter the streets of Bristol including At-Bristol, a hands-on science centre, and Bristol's M Shed Museum which explores the city's history.
+- There's no shortage of museums in Bristol including We The Curious, a hands-on science centre, and Bristol's M Shed Museum, which explores the city's history.

-- Tennis, swimming, ice-skating, golf, rowing and sailing are all available.
+- Tennis, swimming, ice-skating, golf, rowing and sailing are all available too.
 Bristol Climbing Centre offers indoor climbing while the Avon Gorge is a popular outdoor location for climbing.

-- Cycling is a good option and cyclists are well catered for by a number of cycling networks.
+- Cyclists are well catered for by a number of cycling networks.